 Driving Offence Codes List

-What is the driving offence code?
+What is the "Driving Offence Code"?

 Under the driving offence code, there are around 20 unique offences you can break.
-If these offences are broken it can lead to either a fine, points on your licence or a court date.
-We have outlined some of these offence codes below:
+If these driving offences are broken it can lead to either a fine, points on your licence or a court date - or a mixture of a few of them.

-Offence
+Driving Offence

 Number of points